howdyband/makerteens/money.md

 $78k for employee salary +6% ($4680) contribution toward PERS
 $40k for materials and supplies
 $12k for insurance, miscellaneous, e.g., snacks, transportation...
-$0 for tools (teacher has all required tools and instruments for students to use in construction, band instruments to loan, and ceramic studio equipment (kiln, wheel, pug mill, extruder).
+$0 for tools (teacher has all required tools (welders, saws, nailguns...) and instruments for students to use in construction, band instruments to loan, and ceramic studio equipment (kiln, wheel, pug mill, extruder).
 Teacher has a 29 foot enclosed mobile shop but would need a classroom and secure covered space for the build.

 *Summer 2018* : $30k